Skip to main content

 Image

-• New client enrollments are encouraged to come at the start of clinic hours
+enrollments are encouraged to come at the start of clinic hours.

-• The first appointment will take at least 1 hour-please plan accordingly
+The first appointment will take approximately 1 hour (please plan accordingly).

 SIGNS OF AN OVERDOSE